 You use it all the time, but you probably don’t know much about how your tape measure is made.
 After all, you use it to make other things.
 Why would you bother learning the fine details?

 It’s time to give the tape measure its due!
-Let’s dive into how each part works and talk about some of the secret features you may have never heard about.
+Let’s dive into the anatomy, the names of each piece, and some of the secret features you may have never heard about.

 What Are the Different Parts of a Tape Measure?